-Our principal stockholders and management own a significant percentage of our stock and will be able to exercise significant influence over matters subject to stockholder approval
+Our principal stockholders and management own a significant percentage of our stock and will be able to exercise significant influence over matters subject to stockholder approval.

-As of March 1, 2019, our directors, executive offers, holders of more than 5% of our outstanding stock and their respective affiliates beneficially owned shares representing approximately 34.4% of our outstanding common stock.
+Our directors, executive officers, holders of more than 5% of our outstanding stock and their respective affiliates beneficially owned a significant number of shares of our outstanding common stock.
 As a result, these stockholders, if they act together, may significantly influence all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions.
 This concentration of ownership may have the effect of delaying or preventing a change in control of our company that our other stockholders may believe is in their best interests.
 This in turn could have a material adverse effect on our stock price and may prevent attempts by our stockholders to replace or remove the board of directors or management.